debate-map/app/README.md

 <!----><a name="setup-k8s"></a>
 <details><summary><b>[setup-k8s] Setting up local k8s cluster (recommended route)</b></summary>

 > There are multiple ways to set up a local Kubernetes cluster.
-This guide-module **recommends using Docker Desktop on Windows/Mac and k3d on Linux**, but other approaches should also work (though with possibly sparser documentation in this readme).
+This guide-module **recommends using "Docker Desktop" on Windows/Mac and "docker engine" + "kind" on Linux**, but other approaches should also work (though with possibly sparser documentation in this readme).

 #### Options